microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 Next, you'll create a `tasks.json` file to tell VS Code how to build (compile) the program.
 This task will invoke the Clang C++ compiler to create an executable file from the source code.

-It's important to have `helloworld.cpp` open in the editor because the next step will use that file as context to create the build task in the next step.
+It's important to have `helloworld.cpp` open in the editor because the next step uses the active file in the editor as context to create the build task in the next step.

 From the main menu, choose **Terminal** > **Configure Default Build Task**.
-In the dropdown, which displays a listing various predefined build tasks for the compilers that VS Code found on your machine, choose **C/C++ clang++ build active file** to build the file that is currently displayed (active) in the editor.
+A dropdown will appear listing various predefined build tasks for the compilers that VS Code found on your machine.
+Choose **C/C++ clang++ build active file** to build the file that is currently displayed (active) in the editor.

 ![Build task](images/clang-mac/default-build-task.png)